NARA Privacy Act Systems: NARA 17

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 5 U.S.C.
 1302, 3301, 3302, and 7121; Executive Order 10577 (3 CFR 1954 through 1958); Executive Order 10987 (3 CFR 1959 through 1963).

-NARA may disclose only enough information in grievance records to any source from which additional information is requested in the course of processing a grievance in order to: identify the source to the extent necessary, inform the source of the purpose(s) of the request, and identify the type of information requested from the source.
-NARA may also disclose information in grievance files to officials of labor organizations recognized under the Civil Service Reform Act when the information is relevant to the officials' duties of exclusive presentation concerning personnel policies, practices, and matters affecting work conditions.
-The routine use statements A, D, E, F, and G, described in Appendix A following the NARA Notices, also apply to this system of records.
+NARA may disclose only enough information in grievance records to any source from which additional information is requested in the course of processing a grievance in order to: identify the source to the extent necessary; inform the source of the purpose(s) of the request; and identify the type of information requested from the source.
+NARA may also disclose information in grievance files to officials of labor organizations recognized under the Civil Service Reform Act when the information is relevant to the officials' duties of exclusive representation concerning personnel policies, practices, and matters affecting work conditions.
+The routine use statements A, D, E, F, G, and H, described in Appendix A also apply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM: